Sanjeev-0312/Password-Generator/README.md

 This password generator project tells us how we can create a password with a particular length and whether the password is weak or strong, it also indicates the password strength.
 Which is shown in the form of light in green or red.
+Generate Password button are use to change the random password if we click on that button .
+It directly change the number in randomly ....

+Technology are used from (HTML , CSS , JAVASCRIPT )...